PiggyAwesome/useless/README.md

-Yo mamma so fat she died
+Yo mamma so fat she sat on the beach and Greenpeace threw her in.